 – It is China’s largest gas-producing region and has significant oil and mineral reserves.

 – It is a major centre for China’s Belt and Road Initiative and a gateway to central and west Asia, as well as to European markets.

-Beginning in 2013, thousands of Uighur fighters were smuggled into Syria to train with the extremist Uighur group known as the Turkistan Islamic party and fought alongside al-Qaeda and al-Nusra terror units in several battles.
+Beginning in 2013, thousands of Uyghur fighters were smuggled into Syria to train with the extremist Uyghur group known as the Turkistan Islamic party and fought alongside al-Qaeda and al-Nusra terror units in several battles.

 Independent countries defend China’s record in Xinjiang

 China is constantly inviting those who parrot the imperialist line about human rights abuses in Xinjiang to visit the area to see for themselves.
 But of course most of them parrot the line not because they believe it but to please imperialism.

 However, plenty of serious people have taken up the offer and have been to see for themselves, and they have to conclude that there are no human rights abuses taking place there:

 “In July of this year, 22 countries, most in Europe plus Canada, Japan, Australia and New Zealand, sent a letter to the UN human rights council criticizing China for mass arbitrary detentions and other violations against muslims in China’s Xinjiang region.
 The statement did not include a single signature from a muslim-majority state.

 “Days later, a far larger group of 34 countries – now expanded to 54 from Asia, Africa and Latin America – submitted a letter in defence of China’s policies.
 These countries expressed their firm support of China’s counterterrorism and deradicalisation measures in Xinjiang.